By Sue Rodman

 3. Head to the Back of the Park.
 Most people meander to the right when they tour an amusement park.
 Those in the know may head straight to the large roller coasters like Goliath.
 Those with the inside scoop head to the back of the park and work their way to the front.
-If you’re a roller coaster fan, go to Superman first.
-You’ll have covered three of the 11 roller coasters (probably multiple times) within the first half hour of the park opening!
+If you’re a roller coaster fan, go to Batman first.
+Why?
+Because Batman is more popular than Superman.
+Why Batman instead of Goliath?
+Because Goliath is a high capacity ride that is much easier to load than Batman, or Superman.
+Plus it’s has a bigger loading station, more seats, and a longer ride, so it gives the ride operators more time to load and unload.
+Batman’s station is smaller by design, you’re made to feel like you are in the bat cave.
+If you follow this suggestion, you’ll have covered three of the 11 roller coasters (probably multiple times) within the first half hour of the park opening!

 4. Go Mid-Week or Shoulder Season.
 Mid-week is the least crowded time to visit Six Flags Over Georgia.
 If you must come on the weekend, Sunday is a better day than Saturday.
 Shoulder Season, April, May, Sept. and Oct. aren’t as crowded either.
-Stay until closing if you can, lines will think out after dinner.
+Stay until closing if you can, lines will thin out after dinner.

 5. Visit Water Rides in the Morning.
 Thunder River has a long line in the afternoon once folks get hot and are looking to cool off.
 Visit Thunder River in the morning and you’ll avoid the longest lines.
 Hurricane Harbor, Six Flags Over Georgia’s Water Park has a similar traffic pattern.
 Folks generally wait until the afternoon to get wet, so visiting this attraction in the morning is a best bet.